tsunamishadow/bonusheroes/battlepass.md

 - Ranked Role queing
 - The couriers
 - The terrain
-- Creep model change *(only one person your party needs this to work)*
+- Creep model change *(only one person in your party needs this to work)*
 - Lion item *(to be released in the future)*
 - Meepo announcer *(to be released in the future)*
 - Chat lines and sprays
 - Arcana voting
-- Ranked Challenge tokens
+- Ranked Challenge tokens *(only one person in your party needs this to work)*
 - Fantasy Dota
 - In game visual effects